atigano/Menidia_menidia_genome/README.md

-# Menidia_menidia_genome
+# Scripts and data for "Chromosome-level assembly of the Atlantic silverside genome reveals extreme levels of sequence diversity and structural genetic variation"
-Scripts accompanying manuscript on sequence and structural variation in the Atlantic silverside (Menidia menidia)
+Scripts accompanying manuscript on sequence and structural variation in the Atlantic silverside (*Menidia menidia*)

 ## Genome assembly with 10X data